Debra Cady, LCSW

 Founder & CEO

-As a previous Assistant Professor at Georgetown University, Debra provided training and technical assistance to children's mental health System of Care grantees and facilitated strategic planning and facilitated learning communities.
-While with Substance Abuse Mental Health Services Administration (SAMHSA), she authored and led the Now is the TIME - Healthy Transition grant program.
+As a previous Assistant Professor at Georgetown University and Director of Child Welfare Policy, Debra provided training and technical assistance to children's mental health System of Care grantees and facilitated strategic planning and learning communities.
+Debra was the child welfare/mental subject matter expert for the National TA Center for Children’s Mental Health at Georgetown.